-Proposed Project Group: Roadway Network Performance FFY 2015 UPWP Staff Evaluation: TBD Proposed Project Staff: CTPS Selected for FFY 2015 UPWP: TBD Estimated Project Cost: \$75,000 - \$100,000 Proposed FFY 2015 Budget: TBD LRTP Vision Topics Addressed: Environment; Livability; Mobility; Safety and Security; System Performance Project Function: Support to Regional Transportation Stakeholders
+Proposed Project Group: Roadway Network Performance FFY 2015 UPWP Staff Evaluation: High

+LRTP Vision Topics Addressed: Environment; Livability; Mobility; Safety and Security; System Preservation, Modernization, and Efficiency

 During MPO outreach, MAPC subregional groups identify transportation problems and issues that concern them.
 Often these issues are related to bottlenecks or lack of safe access to transportation facilities in their area.
 These issues can affect livability, quality of life, crash incidence, and air quality along an arterial and its side streets.
 If problems are not addressed, mobility, access, safety, economic development, and air quality are compromised.